2022 Las Vegas Raiders season: Week 8: at New Orleans Saints

 Traveling to face the Saints in New Orleans, the Raiders' offense struggled mightily, punting on their first three possessions.
 Meanwhile, the Saints, led by backup quarterback Andy Dalton, took a 7–0 lead on an Alvin Kamara three-yard touchdown run late in the first quarter.
 The Raiders attempted a fake punt on their first possession of the second quarter which failed and gave the Saints the ball in Raiders' territory.
 A 37-yard field goal by Wil Lutz made it 10–0.
 Following an interception of a Derek Carr pass on the ensuing possession, the Saints moved the lead to 17 on a touchdown pass from Dalton to Kamara.
-The Raider offense punted on its only other possession of the first half and a missed field goal by Lutz as the half ended left the Raiders behind 17–0 at halftime.
+The Raiders offense punted on its only other possession of the first half and a missed field goal by Lutz as the half ended left the Raiders behind 17–0 at halftime.
 The second half was no different than the first for the Raiders as they were forced to punt before Dalton again hit Kamara for a touchdown pass to extend the lead to 24.
 Las Vegas was forced to punt on their next two possessions and although the Saints failed to score again, the Raiders turned to backups for their final possession.
 They were shut out 24–0 in the game and fell to 2–5 on the season.